 Anyone who wants to help their community can become a Community First Responder.
 No previous medical experience or training is necessary although you will obviously need a caring and sensitive manner and be able to cope with potentially distressing situations.
 Common sense is the most important skill.

 Community First Responders are trained in the use of Automatic External Defibrillators (AED's), oxygen therapy and how to assist with a wide range of potentially life threatening conditions such as heart attack, cardiac arrest, breathing difficulties, stroke or serious bleeding.
-This initial training is provided by qualified instructors from South Central Ambulance Service and takes place over one weekend.
+This initial training is provided by qualified instructors from South Central Ambulance Service and takes place over a two day period followed by a further two days shortly after.
 You will have the opportunity to refresh and practice your skills within the group.

-All participants are assessed throughout the course and will sit a short test before being able to act as a First Responder.
+All participants are assessed throughout the course and will sit a scenario-based set of practical tests as well as a written paper short test before being able to act as a First Responder.
+Don’t worry, you will be taught all you need.
 Once qualified, Community First Responders continue training and are required to re-qualify every 6 months.
-Enhanced skills training is possible for those interested and our latest is the authority to administer Entonox analgesic gas when required.
+Enhanced skills training is possible for those interested.

 Responders form small schemes in key areas as identified by the Ambulance Service.
 Most consist of between 10 and 15 people and meet regularly to plan rotas, organise fundraising activities and awareness days.
-Each member of the scheme decides how much time they are able to give to Community First Responders and rotas are drawn up accordingly by the co-ordinator.
-We do ask for a particular minimum number of hours commitment.
+Each member of the scheme decides how much time they can give to Community First Responders and rotas are drawn up accordingly by the co-ordinator.
+We do ask for that absolute minimum of 20 hours per month.
 Some schemes provide cover 24 hours a day, seven days a week and others provide cover in peak periods.